+Baking on three levels:

 Baking tray: Position 5

 Universal pan: Position 3

 Baking tray: Position 1

 You can cut energy use by up to 45% by preparing items at the same time.
 Position baking tins/dishes either next to one another or offset on different shelves so that they are not directly one above the other in the cooking compartment.